Uber says to seek permit to restart self-driving pilot in California

 Acquiring the proper permit would allow Uber to restart its self-driving pilot in San Francisco, which was shuttered after just a week late last year.

 The state DMV requires that any company testing autonomous vehicles on public roads receive a permit.
-At least 23 other companies exploring self-driving cars, including Alphabet's Google, Tesla Motors and Ford Motor Co, have obtained California DMV permits.
+At least 23 other companies exploring self-driving cars, including Alphabet's GOOG.O.
+Google, Tesla Motors (TSLA.O) and Ford Motor Co (F.N), have obtained California DMV permits.

 But Uber defied those rules in December, attempting to launch a self-driving pilot program in San Francisco without a permit.
 Uber argued that its cars were not capable of driving "without ... active physical control or monitoring," as California law defines autonomous vehicles, so did not require a permit.